alexSamalot19/Back-Track-App/README.md

 ## Description

-Back Track is group activity tracker which uses the MERN Stack (MongoDB, Express, React, Node.js) to encourage competition with leaderboards for users who schedule the most hours in a particular topic.
+Back Track is group activity tracker which uses the MERN Stack (MongoDB, Express, React, Node.js) to encourage participation in shared activities.
+Back Track allows busy people to schedule and share events by streamlining the tradiational calendar interface.
+Back Track also displays leaderboards to reward users who schedule the most hours in a particular topic.

 <br>